[Lesson plans now available for download here]

 The tour recounts the results of the temperance movement’s push to make B.C. liquor-free in the early 20th century.
 Their successful campaign in 1917 made Vancouver a dry city – but only in theory.
 In reality, the city was overwhelmed by illicit activity – bootlegging, gambling and vice.
 The tour charts the influence of women’s rights, religious fervour, war, corruption and crime on the city’s morals during a time of huge economic growth.

 Lasting between 90 minutes and 2 hours, the walking tour makes a unique field trip for any secondary-level student group:

 Our Prohibition City walking tour is available for school groups large and small.
-With our team of storytellers, we can cater to school groups of up to 80 students.
+With our team of storytellers, we can cater to school groups of up to 80 students — split between multiple storytellers.
 Prohibition City can typically be run at any time of day, or in the evening.

-The price per student is $19 plus GST.
+The price per student is $15 including all fees and taxes.
 Teachers and adult chaperones may attend free of charge.
 For more information, contact us through the form below.
 We’ll get back to you within 24 hours.
 If you’d like to a book a tour – or even if you just have questions about how it works – we can guide you through the process.